ha5ha6/judy_blog/_pages/basicrl.md

     r=0 draw

-    states: [player's sum, dealer's card, usable ace?], 10x10x2=200 the player's current sum (12-21)
+    states: [player's sum, dealer's card, usable ace?], 10x10x2=200 the player's current sum
-        the dealer's one showing card (ace-10)
+        the dealer's one showing card
-        whether or not he holds a usable ace
+        whether or not the player holds a usable ace

     actions: [hit, stick]